dennisppaul/umfeld-arduino/documentation/Umfeld-on-RPI.md

 ## Quickstart

-an `.img` image with *Umfeld* and all dependencies can be download from: http://dm-hb.de/umfeld-rpi and installed with tools like [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
+Raspberry Pi OS (64-bit), *Debian Bookworm* with *Umfeld* and all dependencies pre-installed can be download as an image from: http://dm-hb.de/umfeld-rpi and installed with tools like [Raspberry Pi Imager](https://www.raspberrypi.com/software/).

 the image has been tested on a *Raspberry Pi 4 Model B* and *Raspberry Pi 400* with Raspberry Pi OS (64-bit), *Debian Bookworm* ( Released: 2025-05-13, Size: 1152MB ) installed.